TheBigWazz/ZenThemes/Cohesion/Readme.md

 *Normal Sidebar is not transparent (Bookmarks, History, Synced Tabs)*

+*Some HDR displays render an incorrect Alpha value for certian elements, even though they are consistant within the userChrome.css file.
+This is believed to be a Windows HDR bug.*

 *-Websites without a background will display the browser UI underneath the content.*

 *(Extensions like [Dark Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) fix this by setting their own background.)*